 Education Outreach Day 2023

-Schools across the Dallas-Fort Worth area are invited to bring middle and high schools (grades 6-12) to participate in Education Outreach Day at the Regeneron International Science & Engineering Fair on Thursday, May 18, 2023!
-This is a day of hands-on, interactive STEM activities and an opportunity to meet young scientists from around the world.
+Schools in Texas are invited to bring middle and high schools (grades 5-12) to participate in Education Outreach Day at the Regeneron International Science & Engineering Fair (ISEF) on Thursday, May 18, 2023!
+This is a unique opportunity to meet ISEF finalists from around the world and participate in many hands-on, interactive STEM activities.

 Where: Kay Bailey Hutchison Convention Center, Dallas, TX